 Welcome to the Mizzou family, new faculty!
 As you settle in, take a tour of our beautiful campus (aka botanic garden), check out our world-class research facilities, and get to know CoMo.
-We'll see you at 8:30 a.m.
-Aug.
-13 for new faculty orientation (register now).
-In the meantime, here are a few of the resources you might need to become masters of the lab and commanders of the classroom.
+Here are a few of the resources you might need to become masters of the lab and commanders of the classroom.

 Sample statements regarding academic dishonesty, the American with Disabilities Act, intellectual pluralism and academic inquiry, course discussion and privacy are provided for use on a course syllabus.

 Promotion and Tenure

 Section 320.035 of the Collected Rules and Regulations (CRR) outlines promotion and tenure procedures for candidates as well as faculty, staff and administrators involved in the process.

 MU Connect enables instructors to communicate concerns and refer students to resources.
 It provides an online scheduling feature to set up appointments or group meetings.